glowkeeper/Enervator/docs/paper/enervator.md

 [^608]: World population available at https://www.worldometers.info/world-population/
 [^609]: IEA statistics for global average residential electricity price are available at https://www.iea.org/statistics/prices/
 [^610]: The address of the of the [Enervator](https://github.com/glowkeeper/Enervator) token is on the GitHub repository at https://github.com/glowkeeper/Enervator
-[^611]: The address of the of the Eneradmin proof of concept is on the GitHub repository at https://github.com/glowkeeper/Enervator
+[^611]: The address of the live demonstration of the Eneradmin proof of concept is available on the [Enervator](https://github.com/glowkeeper/Enervator) GitHub repository at https://github.com/glowkeeper/Enervator

 [^611]: React is available at https://reactjs.org/
 [^612]: MetaMask is available at https://metamask.io/
 [^613]: The Conversation - https://theconversation.com - is a not-for-profit organisation.
 They source topical content, written by academics, that is written in plain English and aimed at the general public.

+[^614]: The address of the live demonstration of the Enerchanger proof of concept is available on the [Enervator](https://github.com/glowkeeper/Enervator) GitHub repository at https://github.com/glowkeeper/Enervator